derektypist/project-euler-043/README.md

 **Information Architecture**

-The function `substringDivisibility(n)` returns a number, where n is a number.
+The function `substringDivisibility(n)` returns a number, where n is a number between 2 and 9.